214.651.6100 Call or Text Now

 • A previous child was delivered via C-section, and there is fear a normal delivery could tear the incision

-Medical malpractice is defined as any act that deviates negatively from the normal standard of care, and causes harm to the patient as a result.
-If a mother or her baby was injured because of the negligence the doctor who performed the C-section (or even the hospital), there is a possibility the mother may have a valid medical malpractice claim.
+Medical malpractice is defined as any act that deviates negatively from the normal standard of care and causes harm to the patient as a result.
+If a mother or her baby was injured because of the negligence of the doctor who performed the C-section, there is a possibility the mother may have a valid medical malpractice claim.
 However, in order to win, it is important the case meets these four legal requirements:

 1. The doctor must have owed a standard of care to the patient during the performance of the C-section.